StephenGriffies/StephenGriffies.github.io/_pages/teaching.md

 intrinsically valuable and an essential feature of ethical research and education.
-I also acknowledge and honor past generations whose efforts, some of which were sadly garnered through force and oppresion, have led to the rewarding research environment that I now work.
+I also acknowledge and honor past generations whose efforts, some of which were sadly garnered through force and oppression, have led to the rewarding research environment that I now work.
 It is my sincere hope that practicing the above principles supports present and future generations in a way that helps to heal past injustices.